iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 The show page template for an order can be shared between users, merchants and admins to DRY up our presentation logic.
 They will operate through separate controllers, though.

 ### User Control
-- Users can cancel an order if at least one item in the order is NOT yet fulfilled
+- Users can cancel an order if an admin has not "shipped" that order
 - When an order is cancelled, any fulfilled items have their inventory returned to their respective merchants

 ### Merchant Control